yy28/sql-docs.zh-cn/docs/t-sql/statements/alter-login-transact-sql.md

 ## <a name="syntax"></a>语法

 ```
--- Syntax for SQL Server and Azure SQL Database Managed Instance
+-- Syntax for SQL Server and Azure SQL Database managed instance

 ALTER LOGIN login_name
     {